 A couple of weeks ago, I made up a little quiz about “What type of holiday shopper are you?”.
 It was something I typed as a last-minute inspiration that seemed fun and would get my post writing finished for the week.

 Quite a few people responded and it was going along just fine, and then somebody responded that she was disheartened by the materialistic and shallow replies.
 I commented back and forth with her a couple of times, first to make it clear it was lighthearted and fun, and second to tell her in a nice-ish way to get lost.
-Of
+Of course she didn’t care for that and got one last dig in to tell me I suck anyway.
+Not in those exact words, but that was definitely the meaning.

 As much as I’d like to laugh off something like that, it bothered me.
 I don’t have a super thick skin and I told my sister about it so I could get some vindication.
 Nothing like playing a stacked hand, right?
 Haha.
 Anyway, she sent me some advice about dealing with internet trolls from somebody we both follow (Jade Teta), and it really got me thinking.
 Was I bothered by a random stranger telling me I don’t know what I am talking about, or was I bothered because maybe she had a point and I chose to ignore it?